werfu/magento2-docker-compose-dev/readme.md

 	* pdo_mysql
 	* simplexml
 	* soap
+	* opcache
 * Redis: A fast key-value store.
 Configured as a memory online store for now, but support for dump on shutdown could be added easily.
 * PHPMyAdmin: PHPMyAdmin is configured to allow remote connection.
 Use the database credentials in the following section to log onto the db server.
 * MailCatcher: Mailcatcher is a fake SMTP service which catch all mail going through and allow you to read them in a web interface.
 Pretty usefull to debug mail template and suchs.
+* ElasticSearch: Poppular searche engine to use with third party search plugins

 ## Services structure
 Docker-compose use service name as hostname.
 You will need those while configuring